samuelbalogh/aws-cert-dva-c01/README.md

 You can use the following automated monitoring tools to watch Amazon RDS and report when something is wrong:

 *Amazon RDS Events* – Subscribe to Amazon RDS events to be notified when changes occur with a DB instance, DB snapshot, DB parameter group, or DB security group.
-For more information, see Using Amazon RDS Event Notification.

 *Database log files* – View, download, or watch database log files using the Amazon RDS console or Amazon RDS API operations.
 You can also query some database log files that are loaded into database tables.
-For more information, see Amazon RDS Database Log Files.

 *Amazon RDS Enhanced Monitoring* — Look at metrics in real time for the operating system.
-For more information, see Enhanced Monitoring.

 In addition, Amazon RDS integrates with Amazon CloudWatch for additional monitoring capabilities:

 Amazon CloudWatch Metrics – Amazon RDS automatically sends metrics to CloudWatch every minute for each active database.
 You are not charged additionally for Amazon RDS metrics in CloudWatch.
-For more information, see Viewing DB Instance Metrics.

 Amazon CloudWatch Alarms – You can watch a single Amazon RDS metric over a specific time period, and perform one or more actions based on the value of the metric relative to a threshold you set.
-For more information, see Monitoring with Amazon CloudWatch

 *Amazon CloudWatch Logs* – Most DB engines enable you to monitor, store, and access your database log files in CloudWatch Logs.
-For more information, see Amazon CloudWatch Logs User Guide

 Manual Monitoring Tools
 Another important part of monitoring Amazon RDS involves manually monitoring those items that the CloudWatch alarms don't cover.
 The Amazon RDS, CloudWatch, AWS Trusted Advisor and other AWS console dashboards provide an at-a-glance view of the state of your AWS environment.
 We recommend that you also check the log files on your DB instance.